cBodenwinkler/CF-CR12-Bodenwinkler/README.md

 - Menu created with Navwalker including enabled Dropdown Menu;

-- Widgets can be implemented on single.php or in the footer.php;
+- Widgets can be implemented on single.php or on footer.php;

 - Comment fields are on the bottom of the single.php files;
 ```